 ATOS blue light scanners are self-monitoring systems that detect changes in outside conditions and offset inconsistencies that may occur during data acquisition.
 As a completely self-monitoring system, ATOS ensures safe processes through fiber optics and intelligent sensor communication.

-The ATOS triple scan was built to adapt during scans so it can gather measurements from something as small as 38mm to something as large as 2m.
-When paired with TRITOP, the ATOS scanner can read measurements even larger — over 30m with the same precision and high-quality resolution as a smaller product.
-Flexibility and adaptability are what make the GOM blue light scanner a more efficient manufacturing aid.
+ATOS technology is engineered to adapt during scanning so it can gather measurements from something as small as 38mm to something as large as 2m.
+When paired with TRITOP, the ATOS 3D scanner can read measurements even larger — over 30m with the same precision and high-quality resolution as a smaller product.
+Regardless of the setup, ATOS always efficiently collects high-resolution data.